-Nine thematical Working Groups are active within SIEF which organize their own congresses and workshops.
+Ten thematical Working Groups are active within SIEF which organize their own congresses and workshops.

 Cultural Analysis is an interdisciplinary, peer-reviewed journal dedicated to investigating expressive and everyday culture.
 The journal features analytical research articles, but also includes notes, reviews, and cross-disciplinary responses.
-Cultural Analysis one of the two journals associated with SIEF.
+Cultural Analysis is one of the two journals associated with SIEF.

 The leitmotif of this special issue is "revisiting": Swedish and Danish scholars pay a visit to concepts and approaches of the field of European ethnology.
 In re‐examining, revising, reawakening and relaunching concepts and approaches that might have otherwise been overlooked, worn out or rejected, they explore and explicate new dimensions of research that have remained tacit knowledge.
 In engaging with past knowledge claims, concepts and research endeavours, the volume offers original reworkings of the role of everyday life in user‐driven innovation projects (Tine Damsholt and Astrid P. Jespersen), on the possible links between the historic‐geographic atlas works and controversy mapping (Anders K. Munk and Torben Elgaard Jensen), understanding the meaning and creation of archival knowledge (Karin Gustavsson), and of fieldwork engagements (Frida Hastrup).
 Discussing the role of continuity and rupture in past and present analyses (Signe Mellemgaard) and rethinking borders (Fredrik Nilsson) are further avenues explored.
 Four main themes forge the connections of this volume: reworking everyday life, fieldwork as craftsmanship, mapping connections and conversing with the past create a dynamic matrix of novel takes on ethnologies for the future.
 The six contributions are supplemented with four comments; in commenting on the revisits, they contribute their own reflections on revisiting European ethnology.